 Euro Area: Unemployment rate drops in May

 Disparities in the labor market among core and periphery countries persist.
-Spain (13.1%) and Greece (12.7%, data refers to April) are the economies with the highest unemployment rates.
-At the other end of the spectrum, Germany (2.8%) and Malta (3.1%) have the lowest unemployment rates.
+Greece is the economy with the highest unemployment rate (15.4%), followed closely by Spain (15.3%).
+At the other end of the spectrum, the Netherlands (3.3%), Germany (3.7%) and Malta (3.7%) have the lowest unemployment rates.